alegzable/weather-forecast/README.md

 # weather-forecast

-Weather forecast app built using https://www.metaweather.com/ API.
+Weather forecasting app built using https://www.metaweather.com/ API.

 In order to run the app locally, run these commands: